MariaMazaieva/ppm-convolution-histogram/README.md

 # PPM Image Processor in C

-A lightweight C program that processes PPM (P6) image files by applying a convolution-based sharpening filter and generating a brightness histogram.
+A C program that processes PPM (P6) image files by applying a convolution-based sharpening filter and generating a brightness histogram.

 ---